bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

                                    0, 1, 2, 3, etc.
 **is_natural_no_zero**  No         Returns FALSE if the form element contains anything other than a natural
                                    number, but not zero: 1, 2, 3, etc.
+**name**				No		   Returns FALSE if the supplied string contains characters that are usually never part of a
+								   name (ex. %,*,#, etc...).
+**ssn**					No		   Returns FALSE if the supplied string is not a valid US Social Security number (format:
+								   111-11-1111).
+**phone**				No		   Returns FALSE if the supplied string is not a valid telephone number (between 9 and 12
+								   numbers long).
+**after_date**			Yes		   Returns FALSE if the form element is a date that does not fall after the date provided 		 after_date[2011-08-21]
+								   in the parameter.
-**is_unique**           Yes        Returns FALSE if the form element is not unique in a database table.                          is_unique[table.field]
+**before_date**			Yes		   Returns FALSE if the form element is a date that does not fall before the date provided 		 before_date[2011-08-21]
+								   in the parameter.
-**valid_email**         No         Returns FALSE if the form element does not contain a valid email address.
+**valid_email**         Yes        Returns FALSE if the form element does not contain a valid email address.
+Optionally, 		 valid_email[both]
+								   you can check if the email domain is valid by passing 'a', 'mx', or 'both'.
-**valid_emails**        No         Returns FALSE if any value provided in a comma separated list is not a valid email.
+**valid_emails**        Yes        Returns FALSE if any value provided in a comma separated list is not a valid email. 			 valid_emails[mx]
+								   Domain checks work the same as valid_email.
 **valid_ip**            No         Returns FALSE if the supplied IP is not valid.
 **valid_base64**        No         Returns FALSE if the supplied string contains anything other than valid Base64 characters.
 ======================= ========== ============================================================================================= =======================